robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 ]

 ???
 A new term is introduced here to further clarify __Software Assurance__.
-This terms is better than saying _secure software_.
+This term is better than saying _secure software_.
 The term security engineering reflects the intent that software has been developed and tested to operate as intended in its operational environment.
 ---
 class: left, middle
 ## Probably the most serious risk in .red[system software] is incomplete design, in the sense that .red[inadvertent loopholes] exist in the protective barriers and have not been .red[foreseen by the designers].